-While not funded through ARPA, the hiring of the County's first Diversity, Equity and Inclusion Officer (DEIO) will further heighten our commitment to equitable outcomes, even after the end of the ARPA program in 2026.
+While not funded through ARPA, the hiring of the County's first Diversity, Equity and Inclusion Officer (DEIO) has further heightened our commitment to equitable outcomes.
 The DEIO has been engaged in the identification, review and administration of programs and is developing an approach to increase diversity in contracting for goods and services.
 The DEIO will develop reporting mechanisms related to equitable outcomes to provide transparency and accountability into County operations.

 County Council has also directed the use of ARPA funds to support the development of open spaces as they contribute to healthier lifestyles and better health outcomes.
-A total of \$1.9 to-date has been allocated to the following projects in areas of greater economic need, as shown on the map on page 12.
+A total of \$11.1M to-date has been allocated to the following projects in areas of greater economic need.